Vineyard Landscape of Piedmont

 Last visited: March 2, 2013

-I like Hekeng the most out of all the tulou villages.
 Hekeng doesn’t have a single tulou that can match the fame of Yuchang Lou.
 Actually the entire village didn’t appear much like a tourist destination, with children chasing each other along the narrow corridors and children freely searching for food in the communal area.
-Invitation to sit down for tea, which we initially were unsure of and turned down, was the local’s customary display of hospitality towards visitor.
+Invitation to sit down for tea, which we initially were unsure of and turned down, is the local’s customary display of hospitality towards visitor.
+Feeling more at ease, we followed a young mother back to her home.
+Originally from Hangzhou, Xiao Zhang had brought with her a two year-old daughter to temporary stay in Hekeng to care for her husband’s ailing uncle.

 Jægersborg Dyrehave, Par Force hunting landscape